Lexington SC: USL W League

-Announced in October 2022, Lexington SC participated in the USL W League a pre-professional women's soccer league in the United States which began play in May 2023.
+Announced in October 2022, Lexington SC has also participated in the USL W League, a pre-professional women's soccer league in the United States, since it officially began play in May 2023.
 The team competes in the Valley Division alongside Indy Eleven, Kings Hammer FC, Racing Louisville Academy, and St. Charles FC.
-The inaugural team played its matches at Toyota Stadium (Kentucky).
+The inaugural team played its matches at Toyota Stadium (Kentucky) in Georgetown, though now both the W League team and men's USL League Two team play in Lexington at the LSC Sports Complex.

 Former National Women's Soccer League player Morgan Proffitt notably appeared in a handful of matches for the inaugural team.

+Paul Dolinsky serves as the USLW head coach.
+Prior to LSC, Dolinsky served as the head coach for Indy Eleven's W-League squad, leading them on their 2023 title run.

 Rivalries

 Lexington SC's main league and region rivals are One Knoxville SC, Louisville City FC, and Greenville Triumph SC.